One to Watch – An Up and Coming Young Irish flute Player

-We were very lucky to have 10 year old Lauren Carr and her mum, Maria pop into us at the weekend.
+We were very lucky to have talented 10 year old Irish flute player Lauren Carr and her mum, Maria pop into us at the weekend.

-Lauren’s favourite tune at the moment is Martin Wynne’s No. 1 taught to her by Kevin Shields, well-known Dundalk Irish wooden flute player and grandson of Louth music legend, Irish flute and fiddle player, John Joe Gardiner.
+Lauren’s favourite tune at the moment is Martin Wynne’s No. 1 taught to her by Kevin Shields.
+Kevin is a well known Dundalk Irish wooden flute player and grandson of Louth music legend, Irish flute and fiddle player, John Joe Gardiner.